 Breast cancer is cancer cells that start in the breast.
 The breast is made up of lobules and ducts.
 The lobules are surrounded by fat blood vessels, and lymph and connective tissue.
 Breast cancer can start and grow in all these areas.
 Some types of breast cancer are:

 Copyright © Nucleus Medical Media, Inc.

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

 Breast cancer may be found during a mammogram screening.
-Screening recommendations for women include:

 Canadian Breast Cancer Network

 Canadian Cancer Society